 A dear friend recently sent me a book on discipleship.
-A refreshing read… Nothing new, but I’ve always wished I had married these principles much sooner.
+A refreshing read… Nothing new, but I’ve always wished I had embraced these principles much sooner.

 A few years after settling in the Yucatan Peninsula of Mexico, we met believers near Mexico City who were doing it right.
 We were received with much graciousness and generosity of spirit.
 We came away with a living illustration of what making disciples looks like.

-I was trying Blindfolded Discipleship … I didn’t know what I was missing.
+I felt like I had been doing Blindfolded Discipleship … I didn’t know what I was missing.

 But building/no building is a surface issue.
 Our reluctance to pursue the primitive church model for growing disciples runs deeper.
 For starters…